The Best Travel Books of 2019

 Turn the page on this decade and welcome 2020 with 20 new travel books that will transport you to every corner of the globe.
 Swim with the fabled “mermaids” of Jeju Island, answer the call of the wild in Northern Canada, and rub shoulders with Delhi’s elite in a Jane Austen meets India dramedy.
 There are books that will help you plan that RTW (round-the-world) trip you always dreamed of and books that will teach you how to perfectly assemble a Croque Monsieur sandwich just like the French.
 From literary fiction to coffee table tomes, illustrated travelogues to haunting anthologies, the world is completely at your fingertips with these new travel books.

 TWO LUCKY READERS WILL RECEIVE ANY BOOK OF THEIR CHOICE OFF THIS READING LIST.
-CONTEST ENDS THURSDAY, JANUARY 30TH AT 12 AM EST. WINNER TO BE ANNOUNCED FRIDAY, JANUARY 31ST.
+CONTEST ENDS FRIDAY, FEBRUARY 7TH AT 12 AM EST. WINNER TO BE ANNOUNCED FRIDAY MORNING.
 ENTER NOW!

 a Rafflecopter giveaway

 Open to all residents worldwide.
 Winner receives either a hard copy or an electronic edition of book, subject to availability of Amazon.com in their respective countries and postal conditions.
 Multiple entries encouraged.
 Must be willing to offer valid mailing address to received hard copy.
 Prize is transferable.
 Cannot be exchanged for cash money.
 For any questions, please contact me here.

 Let’s Eat France!